 The Estelle and Melvin Gelman Library is the largest library on GW's Foggy Bottom campus, serving the needs of students, faculty, staff, researchers, and alumni.

 The seven-story building was constructed in the Brutalist architectural style and opened in 1973.
 In 1980, an endowment was established in the name of Melvin Gelman, A.B. ’40, a longstanding supporter of the University, and the library became the Melvin Gelman Library.
-After her death in 2010, the library received it's current name, the Estelle and Melvin Gelman Library, in honor of GW Trustee Emerita and philanthropist Estelle Gelman.
+After the death of GW Trustee Emerita and philanthropist Estelle Gelman in 2010, the library received its current name, the Estelle and Melvin Gelman Library, in her honor.